Introduction

 Description

-Roofs are often exposed to harsh weather conditions in Dubai, including high winds and sandstorms.
-Inspectors often find issues such as loose tiles, leaks, or damaged shingles.
+Roofs in Dubai face high winds and sandstorms.
+Inspectors often find issues like loose tiles, leaks, or damaged shingles.

 Addressing the Problem

-• Quality Roof Materials: If building or renovating, choose high-quality materials suited for Dubai’s environment.
+Quality Roof Materials: Choose materials suited for Dubai’s climate when building or renovating.

 8. Exterior Issues

-The exterior of a building is often the first line of defense against environmental factors.
-Inspectors look for problems such as chipped paint, poor drainage, and crumbling foundations.
+The building’s exterior is its first line of defense.
+Common problems include chipped paint, poor drainage, and crumbling foundations.

 Addressing the Problem

-• Proper Drainage: Ensure that gutters and drainage systems are functioning correctly to prevent water accumulation.
+Proper Drainage: Ensure gutters and downpipes are functional.

 9. Asbestos and Hazardous Materials

-Older buildings may contain hazardous materials, such as asbestos or lead paint.
-These materials pose health risks if disturbed.
+Older properties may contain hazardous materials like asbestos or lead paint, posing health risks if disturbed.

 Addressing the Problem

-• Professional Testing: Hire certified professionals to test for hazardous materials, especially in older constructions.
+Professional Testing: Hire certified professionals to test for such materials.

 10. Non-Compliance with Building Codes